 - 1-2 tablespoons fresh lemon juice or to taste

 - Place all ingredients in a high speed blender and blend until completely smooth.

-- Optional: strain the juice through a fine mesh sieve or a nut milk bag to ensure no pulp remains.
+- Strain the juice through a fine mesh sieve or a nut milk bag into a bowl to ensure no pulp remains.

 This recipe makes about 16 ounces after straining.